-We mean, of course, the inextinguishable promised hope of the coming Saviour of all men everywhere -- Jesus Christ, the Hope of Israel and the Hope of all mankind.13 For He is indeed "the Desire of all nations," as Haggai prophesied (Hag.
-2:7b) -- the One Who was to come and give peace, after all nations had been shaken (Hag.
+coming Savior of men everywhere: Jesus Christ, the Hope of Israel and the Hope of all mankind.
+For He is indeed "the Desire of all nations," as Haggai prophesied (Hag.
+2:7b), the One Who was to come and give peace, after all nations had been shaken (Hag.
 2:7a).

-Well did even the unitarianized Julia Ward Howe portray man's hopeful longing for this conquering Hero, in her (in)famous "Battle Hymn of the Republic":
+Well did Julia Ward Howe portray man's hopeful longing for this conquering Hero, in her beloved "Battle Hymn of the Republic":

-"I have read a fiery gospel writ in burnished rows of steel: "As ye deal with My contemners, so with you My grace shall deal; Let the Hero, born of woman, crush the serpent with His heel, Since God is marching on.""14 The Hero born of the virgin woman!
-Not as Howe believed the sullied Yankee Army to crush her allegedly serpent-like Confederate enemy, but the true Hero -- Jesus Christ, the Light of the world and the Hope of man!
+I have read a fiery gospel writ in burnished rows of steel:

+"As ye deal with My contemners, so with you My grace shall deal; Let the Hero, born of woman, crush the serpent with His heel, Since God is marging on ""